CoAxLab/CBGTPy/README.md

 ## Install conda on your machine.
 * Download from here https://docs.conda.io/projects/miniconda/en/latest/

-* Change the directory to where the executable file was downloaded
+* Change the directory to where the executable file was downloaded:

   		$ cd <directory where executable was downloaded>

-* In the directory, where the executable file (eg. Miniconda3-latest-MacOSX-x86_64.sh) is downloaded, type the following on your command line
+* In the directory, where the executable file (eg. Miniconda3-latest-MacOSX-x86_64.sh) is downloaded, type the following on your command line:

 	* Mac